robertschank/robertschank.github.io/index.md

 **Check your feelings toward it** - How do you feel _towards_ this part?
    - If negative reactions show up (judgment, fear, frustration), ask those reactions to step aside for now
    - If something won't budge, work with that one instead
-   - Keep going until you can approach it with curiosity or compassion
+   - Keep going until you can approach this part with curiosity or compassion

 **Talk to it like a friend** - Extend curiosity, compassion, appreciation.
 Imagine you're having a conversation with someone who matters.